-The Compensation Committee expects the CEO's base salary to be at or near the peer group median, and to be approximately one-third of his target Direct Compensation.
-Our CEO determines the base salary of our other Named Executive Officers, subject to the review and approval of the Compensation Committee.
-The target for such compensation is the median of the peer group and published industry compensation surveys.
+The Compensation Committee expects the CEO's base salary to be at or near the peer group median, and to approximate 25%-33% of his target Direct Compensation.
+Our CEO determines the base salary of our other Named Executive Officers, subject to the review and approval of the Compensation Committee, and targets the median of the peer group and published industry compensation surveys.